 Petrol and diesel rates were hiked again on Thursday, taking fuel prices across the country to a new record high.

-Petrol price was hiked by 28 paise per litre and diesel by 7 paise, according to a price notification of state-owned fuel retailers.
+Petrol price was hiked by a steep 35 paise per litre and diesel by 15 paise a litre, according to a price notification of state-owned fuel retailers.

-Fuel prices differ from state to state depending on the incidence of local taxes such as VAT and freight charges.
+Fuel prices differ from state to state depending on the incidence of local taxes such as value-added tax (VAT) and freight charges.